arcadexyz/v2-contracts/README.md

 This is version 2 of the protocol.
 Version 1 of the protocol can be found [here](https://github.com/Non-fungible-Technologies/pawnfi-contracts).

 ## Breaking Changes from V1

+* Creating bundles via the old `AssetWrapper` contract is no longer supported.
+Each borrower using a bundle should deploy their own vault contract using the `VaultFactory` to create a new bundle.
+* `AssetVault` contracts do not support the `deposit{ETH,ERC20,ERC721,ERC1155}` methods from `AssetWrapper` for depositing assets.
+Deposits are made by transferring asset ownership to the vault.
+* `AssetVaults` do not support the `withdraw` method from `AssetWrapper`.
+Every asset held by the vault must be withdrawn individually using the `withdraw{ETH,ERC20,ERC721,ERC1155}` functions.
+Each withdraw must specify the particular asset, since the vault does not track what assets it owns - this must be done off-chain.
+Owners must call `enableWithdraw` to enable the withdrawal methods on an asset vault.
+Vaults are non-transferrable with withdraw enabled.
+* Signed terms must now contain a `deadline`, `interestRate`, `collateralAddress`, and `collateralId` field.
+The `interest` field is no longer supported.
+* A signature can only be for a specific side of a loan - borrowing or lending.
+This defined by the `side` field in the signature.
+The field is an enum where `0` represents borrowing and `1` represents lending.
+* A signature must also contain a `nonce`, a unique ID preventing signature re-use.
+The nonce must be in the signature payload and provided in `initializeLoan`.
+* The typehash for signatures has changed to reflecting these new fields: see `_TOKEN_ID_TYPEHASH` in OriginationController.sol.
+* Any repayment functions now take `loanId` as parameters instead of the appropriate note IDs.
+Note that in V2 these values are guaranteed to be the same.
+* `PunkRouter` is no longer supported.
+CryptoPunks should be directly transferred to asset vaults for deposits.